BladeRunnerJS/brjs-site/docs/use/getting_started.md

 In the code above we listen for `todo-added` events that are triggered on the `todo-list` channel.
 Whenever those events are triggered the `_todoAdded` instance function is called.
 We ensure the `this` context is maintained by passing in `this` as the third parameter to the `eventHub.on` function.

-Now that the object is informed whenever a new Todo item is added, we can update the View Model data.
+Now that the object is informed whenever a new Todo item is added, we can update the View Model data within the `_todoAdded` handler function.

     caplin.thirdparty('caplin-br');